mvolkmann/blog/src/ocaml.md

 ## Source Files

+The code in a source file is executed just as it would be in a REPL if it were terminated by a double semicolon.

 Every source file defines a module.
 The identifiers it defines, including types, constants, and functions, can be used in other source files.